aurimas13/CodeAcademy-AI-Course/README.md

 ## Additional Material and Set Up
 [(Back to top)](#table-of-contents)

-Taught material that is not found in this repo can be inspected through [here](https://github.com/dqmis/code_academy_ai_course) as that's additional course's repository from a colleague of a Code Academy AI course.
-There you can also fin installation notes.
+Taught material that is not found in this repository can be inspected through [here](https://github.com/dqmis/code_academy_ai_course) as that's additional course's repository from a colleague of this AI course.
+There you can also find installation notes.

 ## Worthy Repositories